 We have neither engaged in any operations nor generated any revenues to date.
-For the period from January 19, 2021 (date of inception) through September 30, 2021, our only activities have been organizational activities, those necessary to prepare for the Offering and to identify a target business for the Business Combination.
-We do not expect to generate any operating revenues until after completion of our initial Business Combination.
-We expect to generate non-operating income in the form of interest income on cash and marketable securities held in the Trust Account at Oppenheimer & Co., Inc. in New York, New York with Continental Stock Transfer & Trust Company acting as trustee, which was funded after the Offering to hold an amount of cash and marketable securities equal to that raised in the Offering.
-There has been no significant change in our financial or trading position and no material adverse change has occurred since the date of our audited balance sheet of September 29, 2021 as filed with the SEC on October 5, 2021.
+For the period from January 19, 2021 (date of inception) through March 31, 2022, our only activities have been organizational activities, those necessary to prepare for the IPO and to search for a target business for the business combination.
+We do not expect to generate any operating revenues until after completion of our initial business combination.
+We generate non-operating income in the form of interest income on cash and marketable securities held in a trust account (the "Trust Account") at Oppenheimer & Co., Inc. in New York, New York with Continental Stock Transfer & Trust Company acting as trustee, which was funded after the IPO to hold an amount of cash and marketable securities equal to that raised in the IPO.
+There has been no significant change in our financial or trading position and no material adverse change has occurred since the date of our audited financial statements as of and for the period ended December 31, 2021 as filed with the SEC on March 31, 2022.
 We expect to incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses.

-For the three months ended September 30, 2021, we had a net loss of \$204,228, which consisted of operating expenses of \$142,971, a provision for income taxes of \$38 and other expense from the change in fair value of warrant liability of \$61,346, that were partially offset by interest income on marketable securities held in the Trust Account of \$127.
+For the three months ended March 31, 2022, we had a net loss of \$369,935, which consisted of operating expenses of \$612,883 and a provision for income taxes of \$5,115, that were partially offset by interest income on marketable securities held in the Trust Account of \$17,513 and other income from the change in fair value of the warrant liability of \$230,550.

-For the period from January 19, 2021 (date of inception) to September 30, 2021, we had a net loss of \$239,977, which consisted of operating expenses of \$178,720, a provision for income taxes of \$38 and other expense from the change in fair value of warrant liability of \$61,346, that were partially offset by interest income on marketable securities held in the Trust Account of \$127.
+For the period from January 19, 2021 (date of inception) through March 31, 2021, we had a net loss of \$35,749, which consisted of operating expenses of \$35,749.